 SELECT EMP1.[EmpID] ,EMP1.[FirstName] ,EMP1.[LastName] ,EMP1.[Education] ,EMP1.[Occupation] ,EMP1.[YearlyIncome] ,EMP1.[Sales] ,EMP1.[HireDate] FROM [Employee] AS EMP1 WHERE EXISTS( SELECT * FROM [Employee] AS EMP2 WHERE EMP1.[EmpID] = EMP2.[EmpID] AND [Occupation] IN ('Management', 'Professional', 'Clerical') )

-You might be wonder, why am I using the EMP1.[EmpID] = EMP2.[EmpID] inside the subquery.
+You might be wondering why I am using EMP1.[EmpID] = EMP2.[EmpID] inside the subquery.
 So let me remove that line and see the result set.

 SELECT EMP1.[EmpID] ,EMP1.[FirstName] ,EMP1.[LastName] ,EMP1.[Education] ,EMP1.[Occupation] ,EMP1.[YearlyIncome] ,EMP1.[Sales] ,EMP1.[HireDate] FROM [Employee] AS EMP1 WHERE EXISTS( SELECT * FROM [Employee] AS EMP2 WHERE [Occupation] IN ('Management', 'Professional', 'Clerical') )

-As you can see from the below screenshot, this SQL exists is returning all the records present in selected table.
-Because, the subquery returns TRUE
+As you can see from the below screenshot, it returns all the records present in the selected table.
+Because the subquery returns TRUE

 Comments are closed.